Philip Schou: Personal life

-On 8 August 1862, Schou married Clara Olavia Maria Buch (1839-1926).
+On 8 August 1862, Schou married Clara Olavia Maria Buch (1839–1926).
 She was the daughter of dyer Ebbe Johansen Bech and Sine Marie Jørgensen.
 He was the father of landscape painter Svend Schou.

 Schou is one of the men seen in Peder Severin Krøyer's monumental 1904 oil-on-canbas group portrait painting Men of Industry.
 He died on 19 September 1922 and is buried in Frederiksberg Old Cemetery.

 Awards

-Schou was awarded the totle of etatsråd in 1890 and konferensråd in 1906.
-He was created a Knight of the Order of the Dannebrog in 1880 and a Commander of the Second Class in 1888.
+Schou was awarded the title of etatsråd in 1890 and konferensråd in 1906.
+He was created a Knight of the Order of the Dannebrog in 1880 and a commander of the Second Class in 1888.
 In 1897, he was awarded the Cross of Honour.